accelerate-sf/notifications/README.md

-# Automated Notifications for Housing Project Hearings
+# Make public hearings resemble Twitter Spaces

 # Problem Statement:

-Efficiently notifying supporters about public hearings related to housing development projects is currently a manual and time-consuming process.
-Advocacy groups must monitor public agendas, watch livestreamed hearings, and identify relevant discussions, such as those surrounding specific issues.
-This labor-intensive process often results in delays and missed opportunities for engagement
+Staying up to date with public hearings related to housing developments is currently very difficult - there are many long meetings to keep track of, and people need to sit through the entire meeting live to find the few parts they care about.
+Advocacy groups will usually have one person watch the entire meeting and notify supporters manually when relevant discussions start, but this is time-consuming, and only enables notifications when there's an advocacy group.
+This labor-intensive process often results in delays and missed opportunities for engagement.

-Developing a solution that automates the identification of housing project-related hearings, extracts pertinent information, and sends timely notifications to supporters will streamline advocacy efforts and encourage community involvement.
+Developing a solution that automatically identifies when specific topics are being talked about and sends notifications will streamline advocacy efforts and encourage community involvement.

 ## Focus Areas:

-Data Scraping: Create mechanisms to extract information from public agendas, livestreamed hearings, and relevant sources like SF Gov TV.
+- Data Scraping: Create mechanisms to extract information from public agendas, livestreamed hearings, and relevant sources like SF Gov TV.
-Issue Tracking: Develop algorithms to identify and extract discussions related to housing projects and specific issues within the hearings.
+- Issue Tracking: Develop algorithms to identify and extract discussions related to housing projects and specific issues within the hearings.
-Automated Notifications: Design a system to send real-time notifications to supporters when relevant hearings and discussions occur.
+- Automated Notifications: Design a system to send real-time notifications to supporters when relevant hearings and discussions occur.
+These notifications could be via text, email, or even streamed to a twitter bot that streams the meetings into a Twitter Space.

 ## Key Stakeholders: